ZEPL/zepl-documentation/docs/faq.md

 Yes.
 You can connect to as many Apache Zeppelin instances as you like.
 You simply need to make sure that each Zeppelin instance is setup with its own unique token which is provided when you create a Zeppelin instance *Space* in Zepl.

-### How can I use Zepl on Apache Zeppelin running on EMR?
+### How can I use Zepl with Apache Zeppelin running on EMR?

 Zepl enables close integration with Apache Zeppelin so you can setup Zeppelin in EMR and use Zepl not only for sync-ing and backing up your notebooks, but you can leverage Zepl as the authentication portal for Zeppelin.
 Details on how you can set this up can be found [here](https://www.zepl.com/viewer/notebooks/bm90ZTovL21vb24vN2EzZjE3N2ZmN2RhNDM1OTkzOGFlYTNhNjlkMmNhNzMvbm90ZS5qc29u).